-UNO’s historic Arts and Sciences Hall houses the School of Communication’s main office, classrooms optimal for open discussion, and computer labs for offer hands-on, individual research.
-The School of Communication is a leader in several key areas: convergence journalism, service-learning courses, instructional communication, conflict mediation, and American Democracy Project outreach.
+Located in the historic Arts and Sciences Hall, the School of Communication’s main office, classrooms, and computer labs offer hands-on experiences with the latest industry tools.
+We are a leader in many areas such as: convergence journalism, service-learning courses, instructional communication, conflict mediation, and American Democracy Project outreach.

-Broadcasting students produce a weekly news program from the studios of UNO Television and work on-air and behind the scenes at MavRadio, our student-run alternative rock radio station.
-Our communication faculty annually win college and university awards for their teaching and research, publish in major academic journals, and author acclaimed books.
-Check out the latest from the School of Communication in our student-produced magazine CommUNO.
+Broadcasting students produce a weekly news program from the studios of UNO Television and work on-air and behind the scenes at MavRadio, our student-run radio station.
+Our faculty annually win college and university awards for their teaching and research, publish in major academic journals, and author acclaimed books.